NBP-ACC/ACC_SS19/README.md

 # Practice sessions

-Only those of you that worked on the initial exercise are allowed to take part in the programming exercises, which is necessary to pass this course.
+Only those of you that worked on the Basic-Python-Test are allowed to take part in the programming exercises, which is necessary to pass this course.
-The initial exercise consists of different tasks that test your programming skills, since this course requires basic programming skills in python to solve the weekly exercises.
+Since this course requires basic programming skills in python to solve the weekly exercises, the aim of the exercise is for us to assess your skills, and also for you to test if you need to first do a basic python course yourself.

 ### Programming exercises